 Take a look at the example below and there’s no confusion.
 Immediately you can see what is on offer and most importantly how you can make contact.
 The customer proposition is clear, and this is backed up with continued reinforcement using strong images.

 The user experience is basic – but not amateurish – with site navigation clear and uncluttered.
-Within a matter of seconds you’re left in no confusion about what the company provides.
+Within a matter of seconds, you’re left with no confusion about what the company provides.

 If you do one thing and do it well, it’s worth highlighting that – and this sort of site layout can provide it.

 Make a Legal Website – Establish Your Expertise